The Case for Giving Your AI Agent Its Own Computer

 Example 1: Client onboarding

-New way: I tell my agent “new client: [name], [email], [project type].”
-It does all of the above because it has access to my file system, browser, email, and calendar.
+What I built: I tell my agent “new client: [name], [email], [project type].”
+It does all of the above.
 Takes about 3 minutes of compute time while I do something else.

 Example 2: Competitive research

-Old way: I ask ChatGPT about a competitor.
-It gives me info that might be months old.
-I have to verify everything manually.
+The old way: Ask ChatGPT about a competitor.
+Get info that might be months old.
+Verify everything manually.
+A decent competitive analysis: 2-3 hours.

-New way: My agent opens a browser, visits the competitor’s actual website, checks their recent blog posts, looks at their social media, cross-references review sites, and gives me a report based on what’s actually there right now.
-Fresh data, real sources, links included.
+What I built: My agent opens a browser, visits the competitor’s actual website, checks their blog, looks at their social media, cross-references review sites like G2, and gives me a report based on what’s actually there right now.

 Example 3: Recurring monitoring

-Old way: Every morning I manually check three dashboards, my email, and two Slack channels to see if anything needs attention.
+The old way: Every morning I manually check three dashboards (Stripe, Google Analytics, project management tool), my email, and two Slack channels.
+20-30 minutes of mind-numbing checking.

-New way: My agent checks all of these on a schedule and only bothers me when something actually needs my attention.
-Most mornings, silence.
-That’s the point.
+What I built: My agent checks all of these on a schedule and only bothers me when something needs attention.
+Revenue dropped more than 10%?
+I hear about it.
+New signup?
+Summary.
+Task marked as blocked?
+Notification.
+Everything normal?
+Silence.

 The specific tool I use